medakadem/vsts-regex-replace/README.md

 # Support

-Extension is open source and free to use, but it's provided AS IS, without any responsibility.
+Extension is open source and free to use.
+But it's provided as is, without any responsibility, and is not guaranteed to work.
+Use at your own risk.

 However if you find any issue, feel free to raise it here: https://github.com/IvanBoyko/vsts-regex-replace/issues